Revealing emergent human-like conceptual representations from language prediction: Discussion

 \section{Discussion}

-How are concepts represented and organized in the mind?
-Recent developments in LLMs~\citep{brown_language_2020, wei_emergent_2022} provide a novel approach to this question.
-Here, we demonstrated that next-token prediction over language naturally gives rise to human-like conceptual representations and organization, even without real-world grounding.
+In this paper, we demonstrated that next-token prediction over language naturally gives rise to human-like conceptual representations and organization, even without real-world grounding.
 Our work builds upon the long-explored idea of vectors as conceptual representations~\citep{SHEPARD19701, shepard_toward_1987, mcclelland_parallel_2003, piantadosi_why_2024}, while previous work has predominantly focused on word embeddings~\citep{grand_semantic_2022, lake_word_2023}.
 We viewed concepts as latent representations used for word generation and guided LLMs to infer them from definitional descriptions.
 Our findings revealed that LLMs can adaptively derive concepts based on contextual demonstrations, reflecting the interrelationships among them.
-These representations converged towards a context-independent relational structure predictive of the models' concept inference capacity, suggesting that language prediction inherently fosters the development of a shared conceptual structure.
+These representations converged toward a context-independent relational structure predictive of model performance across downstream tasks, suggesting that language prediction inherently fosters the development of a shared conceptual structure.
 This structure supports the generalization of knowledge by effectively capturing key properties of human concepts, such as similarity judgments, categorical distinctions and gradient scales along various features.
-Notably, these conceptual representations showed a strong alignment with neural coding patterns observed in the human brain, even in response to non-linguistic stimuli like visual images.
-These findings suggest that LLMs serve as valuable tools for modelling human conceptual organization.
-By providing insights into the computational mechanisms underlying conceptual representation, this work establishes a foundation for enhancing the alignment between AI systems and human cognition.
+Notably, the conceptual representations showed a strong alignment with neural coding patterns observed in the human brain, even in response to non-linguistic visual stimuli.
+These findings suggest that LLMs offer a tangible window into human conceptual representation and organization, underscoring the central role of conceptual structure in understanding AI systems and in advancing their alignment with human cognition.